VTS Services

 Guaranteed service and steady escort of vessels with the effective echoing area of 70 square meters and more are made in the Vanino seaport VTS area.
 Reliable VHF radio communication with vessels and radar control is provided.
 The working area of the AIS base station set on Kekurnaya Sopka fully covers the VTS area of the Vanino seaport and the city of Sovetskaya Gavan and has stable signal reception and transmission at the distance of 45 nautical miles.

-De-Kastri seaport VTS area
+De-Kastri VTS area

 3. VTS services terms and conditions

-Vanino seaport VTS services terms and conditions
+Vanino VTS services terms and conditions

-Navigation services with the use of the Vanino port VTS area are provided by the Vanino Branch for vessels (except for small boats, pleasure boats and sports sailing ships) in accordance with the requirements of Resolution IMO А.1158(32), the General Rules for the Navigation and Mooring of Vessels in the Seaports of the Russian Federation and on the approaches toward them that have been approved by the Ministry of Transport of Russia Order No 395 of November 12, 2021 and the Compulsory Regulations in the Vanino Seaport that have been approved by Order No 431 of December 13, 2012, issued by the Ministry of Transport of Russia.
+Navigation services with the use of the Vanino VTS area are provided by the North-Eastern Basin Branch for vessels (except for small boats, pleasure boats and sports sailing ships) in accordance with the requirements of Resolution IMO А.1158(32), the General Rules for the Navigation and Mooring of Vessels in the Seaports of the Russian Federation and on the approaches toward them that have been approved by the Ministry of Transport of Russia Order No 395 of November 12, 2021 and the Compulsory Regulations in the Vanino Seaport that have been approved by Order No 431 of December 13, 2012, issued by the Ministry of Transport of Russia.

 For small boats, pleasure boats and sports sailing ships, Vanino VTS provides assistance in navigation upon their request within its technical limits.

-All ships and vessels equipped with radio communication means of the Mobile Marine Service irrespective of their departmental subordination and the forms of ownership in the Vanino seaport VTS area should abide by the rules for the navigation of vessels in the Vanino port VTS area.
+All ships and vessels equipped with radio communication means of the Mobile Marine Service irrespective of their departmental subordination and the forms of ownership in the Vanino seaport VTS area should abide by the rules for the navigation of vessels in the Vanino VTS area.

-– the name and the type of a vessel;
+- type, name of the vessel;

-– the port of arrival;
+- port of destination;

 After receiving information from the vessel that the mooring has started, Vanino VTS stops monitoring the vessel’s traffic.

-• distance – 18 m;
+- distance – 18 m;

-• bearing - 0,4º;
+- bearing - 0,4º;

-• velocity – 0,8 knots;
+- velocity – 0,8 knots;

-• course - 1,5º.
+- course - 1,5º.

 The procedure for providing assistance in navigation, including the communications interval, is agreed by Vanino VTS and the vessel using communication means.
 The vessel is notified by Vanino VTS about the start and end of assistance in navigation, confirms the receipt of information and recommendations from Vanino VTS and informs Vanino VTS about the actions being taken.